emeleonufavour/emeleonufavour/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-I am an undergrad at Landmark University majoring in Electrical and Information Engineering.
-I am a Mobile Application developer with approximately a year of experience.
+I am a Mobile Application developer with a year of experience.
 Besides programming, I have interest in reading books, playing chess and surfing the net.

 - 🌱 I’m currently learning system design and how the world of cloud works